John Moore Jeffcott: Career

-On completion of his schooling Jeffcott studied law at the Rolls Office, under John McHutcheon, and was called to the Manx Bar on May 9, 1839.
+On completion of his schooling Jeffcott studied law at the Rolls Office, under John McHutchin, and was called to the Manx Bar on May 9, 1839.

 For a considerable number of years Jeffcott possessed the largest legal practice in the south of the Isle of Man, and he earned a reputation as a sound and trustworthy lawyer.

 Following the resignation from the chief magistracy of James Gell in 1865, Jeffcott was appointed High Bailiff of Castletown by the Isle of Man's Lieutenant Governor, Henry Loch.

 It was said of him that as High Bailiff his conduct upon the Bench was distinguished by the utmost impartiality.
 As chief magistrate of Castletown he kept a watchful eye over its interests and was always said to be ready to take the lead in any advancement of the town.

 Due to his various connections, Jeffcott became the Member of the House of Keys for Castletown in 1855.
 At this time the House of Keys met in the ancient capital of the Isle of Man, Castletown, and was a self elected body.
 Under the Governorship of Governor Loch, this self elected body was reformed in 1866, which resulted in the first House of Keys Election Act of 1867.
 Under the new system Jeffcott was returned as Member for Castletown, as he was again at the 1874 and 1881 elections (these last two occasions unopposed).

 As a member of the Manx Legislature Jeffcott's temperament and training gave a conservative colour to his opinions and it was said of him that his opinions on local issues were always based on sound experience.

 Although he was not the direct driving force, Jeffcott had a substantial influence in the moulding of legislation at a critical period in the history of the Isle of Man, notably in the reform movement which led to the settlement of 1866.
 Another instance of Jeffcott's service concerned the construction of major works at Douglas Harbour.
 During the mid 1860s the development of the Port of Douglas was an issue which was said to agitate the entire Island.
 As a member of the Harbour Board Jeffcott was directly involved with the works proposed by John Coode.

 Jeffcott retired from politics in 1882.